Pathology Residency Clinical Training

 Postgraduate Year 1

-The first two blocks of training in postgraduate year 1 (PGY-1) start with an eight-week anatomic pathology boot camp where residents become familiar with the department and hospital workflow and learn how to handle their future responsibilities independently.
-Boot camp includes learning to handle surgical pathology specimens and autopsies.
-During this time, new residents are taught and supervised by pathology assistants, senior residents, and staff pathologists who help ease the transition into pathology residency.
+To ease the transition from medical student to resident, the first two blocks of training in postgraduate year 1 (PGY-1) serve as an introduction to anatomic and clinical pathology.
+This introduction starts with a four-week anatomic pathology boot camp where residents become familiar with the department and hospital workflow and learn how to handle their future responsibilities independently.
+Boot camp includes learning to handle surgical pathology specimens and perform autopsies.
+During this time, new residents are taught and supervised by pathology assistants, senior residents, and staff pathologists who help ease the transition into the Pathology Residency.

 The remainder of the anatomic pathology PGY-1 experience is divided between covering autopsy in our newly renovated state-of-the-art morgue and surgical pathology subspecialty sign-out at NYU Langone Hospital—Long Island.
 Subspecialty sign-out includes gastrointestinal, genitourinary, breast, gynecologic, pulmonary, and frozen section pathology.
 Our PGY-1 residents also spend eight weeks working in the blood bank, two weeks learning medical informatics, and four weeks in cytopathology.